-NICM Health Research Institute (NICM) was established in 2007 with seed funding from the Commonwealth and NSW State Governments.
+NICM Health Research Institute (NICM) was established in 2007 as the 'National Institute of Complementary Medicine' with seed funding from the Commonwealth and NSW State Governments.
 On 1 October 2013, NICM was consolidated and strengthened through a merger with the university's Centre for Complementary Medicine Research (CompleMED), to form a single national entity with policy, advocacy and research functions.
-Hosted by Western Sydney University, NICM is governed by the university's policies and procedures, and is not a separate legal entity; NICM reports to the Research and Innovation division.
+Hosted by Western Sydney University, NICM is governed by the university's policies and procedures, and is not a separate legal entity; NICM reports to the university's Division of Research and Innovation.

 NICM conducts its business with the highest degree of integrity and professional conduct.
 An external Advisory Board and Research Committee provide strategic guidance, advice and review of NICM's activities to ensure research programs and processes meet international standards of best practice.

 As a medical research institute, NICM receives funding from a range of sources to advance the vision and mission of the institute, including research grants and donations from foundations, universities, government agencies, individuals and industry.

 NICM is committed to undertaking ethical and transparent research, carried out in accordance with national guidelines, including the Australian Code of Responsible Conduct of Research (2007), and reflected in the University's Research Code of Practice and Code of Conduct.